fooforge/chef-cookbook_dnsmasq-pxe/README.md

 dnsmasq-pxe
 ===========

-Chef cookbook for configuring dnsmask to only answer PXE requests
+Chef cookbook for configuring dnsmasq to only answer PXE requests